-1st occasion return at end of day and C1.
-2 nd occasion return at end of day - but with note in planner to parent and carer to be counter signed by them by next day or call home by tutor/teacher and C2.
-3 rd occasion return in a week's time (5 school days) - member of staff to inform lead tutor who will call parent and carer to inform / discuss and they will be required to come and collect the item(s).
-A C3 detention will be issued.
-Other accession(s) parent to come to school to retrieve item(s) and a sanction of a C3

-Other occasion(s) parent to come to school to retrieve item(s) and a sanction of a C3 detention or in aggravated incidents may result in a Saturday detention, or an internal removal or a suspension.
+- 1st occasion return at end of day and C1. - 2nd occasion return at end of day but with note in planner to parent and carer to be counter signed by them by next day or call home by tutor/teacher and C2. - 3rd occasion return in a week's time (5 school days) member of staff to inform lead tutor who will call parent and carer to inform / discuss and they will be required to come and collect the item(s).
+A C3 detention will be issued. - Other occasion(s) parent to come to school to retrieve item(s) and a sanction of a C3 detention or in aggravated incidents may result in a Saturday detention, or an internal removal or a suspension.